cudmore/homecage/docs/docs/installing-the-software.md

+Homecage requires the following libraries:

-The command line interface requires:
+- [Wiring Pi][1] - Library that provides a command line interface to the GPIO pins.

-- [wiring pi][1] - This should be installed by default on the Raspberry Pi.

-The web server requires:

-- [GPIO][3] - Python library to control general purpose input/output (GPIO) on the Raspberry Pi.
 This should be installed by default.
+- [GPIO][3] - Python library to control GPIO pins.
+This should be installed by default.
 - [flask][2] - A python web server.
+- [uv4l][5] - Library for live video streaming to a web browser
-- [Adafruit_DHT][4] - Python library to read from a DHT temperature and humidity sensor.
+- [Adafruit_DHT][4] - (optional) Python library to read from a DHT temperature and humidity sensor.

 ## Installation